 But if you’re looking for a simple and free way to accomplish financial management and budgeting, Mint or Personal Capital may be better choices.
 And if you want what is perhaps the most comprehensive financial management system that will get you from where you are to where you want to be financially, YNAB may be the better choice.

-All in all, Copilot is an excellent financial management and budgeting tool.
-The main limitation is that it’s not available for Android devices or in a desktop format.
+All in all, Copilot is an beautiful financial management and budgeting tool.
+The main limitation is that it’s not available for Android devices yet.